Slohrsh/certificates-explained/README.md

 5. **Trust Chain Reinforcement**
    - The VA plays a crucial role in reinforcing the PKI trust chain by constantly monitoring and verifying the status of certificates.
 When a client checks with a VA, they receive confirmation that the certificate is still backed by the trust chain, supporting integrity and trust in secure communications.

-### Certificate Requestor (CR)
+### Certificate Requestor

-The **Certificate Requestor (CR)** is an essential participant in the Public Key Infrastructure (PKI) responsible for initiating the process to obtain a digital certificate.
+The **Certificate Requestor (RA)** is an essential participant in the Public Key Infrastructure (PKI) responsible for initiating the process to obtain a digital certificate.
 The Requestor could be an individual, organization, server, or device seeking to secure communications, authenticate identity, or ensure data integrity through the use of a digital certificate.

 #### Key Responsibilities of the Certificate Requestor